tcalaf/3speech/README.md

 I have thus developed a decentralized social network, in order to address these issues.
 Censorship of content on the platform is democratically applied, by transparent voting sessions, through which users decide what content remains visible on the platform.
 Also, in order to limit the number of bots, spam, posts with offensive or illegal content and the abuse of reporting posts, each user must have temporarily deposited an amount of virtual money (cryptocurrencies) on the platform during its entire use, amount that can be later confiscated, depending on the user’s behavior.

 Solution is based on decentralized P2P networks:
-Backend (Solidity) - runs on Ehtereum Blockchain
+Backend (Solidity) - runs on Ethereum Blockchain
 Frontend (React) - runs on IPFS networks
 Database - Soldity (for small data; e.g. users, posts, reports) and IPFS (for big data; e.g. posts' content)

 ![image](https://user-images.githubusercontent.com/58344450/197244155-d44208e6-0ccb-4544-9798-94de5632d527.png)

-http://127.0.0.1:8080/ipfs/QmNUioja47pJCbfx1VaJZp917on5JGGaeFPxTGx9bTbCLp/
+The solution runs on local blockchain (Ganache) and local IPFS node. http://127.0.0.1:8080/ipfs/QmNUioja47pJCbfx1VaJZp917on5JGGaeFPxTGx9bTbCLp/